Nnelo0/Scop/README.md

 # bonuses
-[✅] - A GUI to display fps, triangles in the scene, and some useful info, to change rotation or texture [] - Ctrl+z to remove last change
-[] - Add better camera controls to move within the scene
+[✅] - A GUI to display fps, triangles in the scene, and some useful info, to change rotation or texture [✅] - Add camera controls to move within the scene

+purple - twilight
+orange - apple jack cannot fly bleu - ranbow dash pink - pinkie pie jaune - flutter shy blanc - Rarity